Capstone-Projects-2025-Fall/project-collabagent01/documentation/docs/requirements/features-and-requirements.md

 ## Jira Task Integration

+CollabAgent bridges the gap between project management and development by embedding Jira functionality directly into VS Code.
+Teams can manage sprints, update issue statuses, and track story points without context-switching, creating a unified workflow from planning to implementation.

 ### Functional Requirements
 - Team admins can configure Jira integration with URL, email and API token
 - The extension must synchronize Jira issues and display them in the tasks panel